rust-lang/book/second-edition/nostarch/chapter13.md

 #### Using the Iterator Returned by `env::args` Directly

-In your I/O project’s *src/main.rs*, let’s change the start of the `main` function from this code that we had in Listing 12-23:
+In your I/O project’s *src/main.rs*, let’s change the start of the `main` function from this code that we had at the end of Chapter 12:

 ```
 fn main() {
     let args: Vec<String> = env::args().collect();
-    let mut stderr = std::io::stderr();

     let config = Config::new(&args).unwrap_or_else(|err| {
-        writeln!(
-            &mut stderr,
-            "Problem parsing arguments: {}",
+        eprintln!("Problem parsing arguments: {}", err);
-            err
-        ).expect("Could not write to stderr");
         process::exit(1);
     });

     // ...snip...
 }
 ```